national-data-platform/pop-documentation/README.md

 5. A form will appear asking for specific details:
    - **Catalog Username**: Enter your catalog username.
    - **Catalog Password**: Enter your catalog password.
-   - **for the following three fields please make sure you already contacted the National Data Platform IDP Admins** :[Andreu](https://github.com/Andreufb), [Sergey](https://github.com/sergeygurvich) to get the needes info.
+   - **For the following three fields please make sure you already contacted the National Data Platform IDP Admins** :[Andreu](https://github.com/Andreufb), [Sergey](https://github.com/sergeygurvich) to get the needed info.
    - **IDP Client ID**: Enter the client ID for the Identity Provider.
    - **IDP Client Secret**: Enter the client secret.
    - **Realm Name**: Enter the appropriate realm name.